fuzzbuck/uatranshelp/README.md

 - KEEP the length of text similar to the one in the base (english) locale.

+- KEEP the text true to it's meaning.
+This means that if in the base (english) locale, a word starts with lowercase, translate it as such.

 - DO NOT translate various symbols or HTML tags that might be located in the text.